CAROLYN FORD ART

 GRIT at A1LabArts Emporium Gallery

 Two of my pieces were selected for A1LabArts exhibit GRIT which will be on display all March at the Emporium Gallery in Knoxville, TN.
+One piece was awarded Best In Show on opening night!

 ” In the past 12 months, life has changed for the entire world dramatically.
 To persist, each person has had to draw upon their inherent grit.
 Grit changes the softer surfaces it comes in contact with (as does sandpaper).
 Grit is used as a pigeon digestive aid.
 Add an “s” and you’ve got a southern staple.
 It’s fortitude, resolution, courage.
 When doing strenuous tasks we grit our teeth.